What To Do With Exponents When Multiplying

 Q: Why are exponents important in cryptography?
 Exponents are crucial in cryptography because algorithms like RSA use modular exponentiation to secure data transmission.
 The security of these algorithms relies on the computational difficulty of reversing the exponential function, known as the discrete logarithm problem.

 Q: How are exponents used in data compression?
 Data compression algorithms often use exponential functions to model data distributions.
-Techniques like Huffman coding and arithmetic coding leverage exponential models to assign shorter codes to more frequent symbols, thereby achieving higher compression ratios.
+Techniques like Huffman coding and arithmetic coding use exponential models to assign shorter codes to more frequent symbols, thereby achieving higher compression ratios.

 Conclusion